samschott/maestral/README.md

 MeastralClient does not inlcude any syncing functionality.

 ## Command line usage
 After installation, Meastral will be available as a command line script by typing `meastral` in the command prompt.
 Command line functionality resembles that of the interactive client.
-Type `meastral --help` to get a full list of available commmands.
+Type `meastral --help` to get a full list of available commands.
 Invoking `meastral` by itself will configure Meastral on first run and then automatically start syncing.

 ## Warning:
 - Meastral does not have production status yet, so only 500 accounts can use the API keys.